jeffsani/cf-tunnel-and-access-app/README.md

  - On your Linux host, check the service status: sudo systemctl status cloudflared.
  - In your Cloudflare Zero Trust dashboard, check that your tunnel is "Healthy".
  - Open a browser and navigate to your app_hostname (e.g., https://secure-app.yourdomain.com).
 You should be prompted with the Cloudflare Access login screen.

+<strong>Known Issues:</strong>
+When generating a plan, you might receive a warning similar to:

+Warning: Resource Destruction Considerations with cloudflare_zero_trust_tunnel_cloudflared_config.app_config on main.tf line 24, in resource "cloudflare_zero_trust_tunnel_cloudflared_config" "app_config":
+resource "cloudflare_zero_trust_tunnel_cloudflared_config" "app_config" {
+This resource cannot be destroyed from Terraform.
+If you create this resource, it will be present in the API until manually deleted

+This seems to be a false positive warning.
+I was able to remove the created entities without issue by queuing a destroy plan.
+The resource in question is related to a parent resource which is deleted sucessfully so it is destroyed by relation.